graze/morphism/README.md

 development (keeping schemas in sync with code when switching branches), and during deployment (migrating the schema to match the deployed code).

-We were previously using an internally developed database migration tool ("migrant") which relied on 'up' and 'down' scripts to manage migration between schema versions.
+Using this tool allows you to store the complete database schema in the repository.
-This had a number of issues however.
-In particular it assumes that schema evolution is linear - you can only ever move forward in time to a newer version, or back to an older version.
-In practice, modern development is such that you may be working on several different possible versions of the future state of the schema in parallel as you switch between different development branches.
+When a branch

-We decide to develop a tool that would allow us to store the complete database schema in the repository.
-When a branch requires a schema update to work properly, you should edit your checkout's schema and run the new tool to figure out the necessary `ALTER` / `CREATE` / `DROP` statements to run, and apply them.
+requires a schema update to work properly, you should edit your checkout's schema and run the new tool to figure out the necessary `ALTER` / `CREATE` / `DROP` statements to run, and apply them.
 Similarly, when switching branches you can simply run the